avenix/WDK/README.md

 If Matlab crashes with an error:
  > 'Too many input arguments'

- double-check you are using Matlab 2018b.
+ double-check you are using Matlab 2018b or latest.
 Previous versions of Matlab might handle cell arrays differently.

+ > 'Unrecognized property 'Scrollable' for class 'matlab.ui.Figure'

+ double-check you are using Matlab 2018b or latest.
+Figures in previous versions of Matlab did not have the Scrollable property.
+If you still would like to use a previous release of Matlab, uncheck the *Scrollable* property under the *Interactivity* category of the main Figure of the VisualizationApp and EvaluationApp.

 The data in the *./data/rawData* directory should be consistent.
 You will get errors if different files have different amount of columns.